 After the seeds sprout and appear to be established, they can easily be transferred to blocks slightly larger, where the roots will have more room to grow.
 This shows the micro blocks placed into the mini blocks.
 After seeds have begun to grow, they are transplanted into 2″ MINI blocks, The 2″ mini blocks can be made with a cube-shaped hole in the middle just the right size to fit the ¾” micros.
 The photo here shows how nicely they fit.
 This gives the seedlings a chance to grow more before being transplanted either outdoors or into MAXI blocks for further growth indoors.

-Some larger seeds, such as beets, squash, and even corn & beans can be started directly in this size of block, which can also be made with a ½” dimple in which to place the seeds.
+Larger seeds, or seeds that grow very quickly, such as tomatoes, peppers, beets, squash, and even corn & beans can be started directly in the 2″ mini block, which can be made with a ½” or 1″ dimple in which to place the seeds.
 With this method I even start my corn and beans in blocks, although most garden resources indicate they should not be started indoors and that they don’t transplant well.
 In our short growing season it gives them a nice head start, and when transplanted outside I have nice, even rows of things that have all germinated–no empty spaces from sprouting failures.
-I also use aluminum cake pans for these, with 20 blocks per tray, loosely covered with the plastic lids until seedlings are too large for the lid.
+I also use aluminum cake pans for these, with 20 blocks per tray, loosely covered with the plastic lids that come with the trays, until seedlings are too large for the lid.
 Many seedlings can stay in this size block until being planted in the garden, others may need to be transplanted again, into larger blocks.

 I feel that the cube indentation is a bit short for many of the seedlings, such as tomatoes, which can be buried more deeply up the stem.
 To make more space I will dig about 1/4-1/2″ of the soil out with a kitchen fork from the bottom of each block’s indentation.
 After putting the smaller block into the larger, I add some soil at the top and bury the stem just a little more.

-See how fast they grow, and how healthy they are, after being started under lights!
-The tomatoes (2013) were started at 8 weeks before the last frost, and were ready to go outside, but the outside wasn’t quite ready for them.
+The seedlings grow fast under lights.
+See how healthy they are after being started and transplanted to the maxi blocks under lights!
+These tomatoes (2013) were started at 8 weeks before the last frost, and were ready to go outside, but the outside wasn’t quite ready for them.
 They got a bit taller than I’d like prior to planting out.
 They don’t really gain much by being started too soon before going outside.
 I believe 6-7 weeks is plenty of time for tomatoes to get a good start, and if the weather should be too nasty for them to be planted out, another week inside won’t cause any harm.
 See how nice and leafy these plants are?

 Below is a photo of one of my tomatoes in 2017, just prior to planting.
-It is not too tall, dark green, and it should grow well after being planted out.
+It is not too tall, dark green, and it should grow well after being planted outside.

 After getting a good start indoors, planting out is a cinch, and there is a better chance of a good harvest in our high altitude short season.